HungryNomad/BiteChain/README.md

 ### Benefits for everyone

 - Eco friendly by reducing paper waste from menus and receipts.
-- Customers, wait staff, cooks, and owners are able to view the status of any order at any time.
+- Customers, waiters, cooks, and owners are able to view the status of any order at any time.
 - Promotions / point cards can be linked to customer accounts (UPort), no more need to issue or save cards.

 ### Benefits for customers